NagarajSMurthy/Keypoints-tracking-using-Optical-flow/README.md

 Steps:
 1. Input the number of points to track (Say, x).
-2. Select the x points on the live video (Try to remain stil and then select).
+2. Select the x points on the live video (Try to remain still and then select).
+3. The selected points will be tracked on the live video.